r-devel/recheck/README.md

     uses: r-devel/recheck/.github/workflows/recheck.yml@v1
     with:
       which: ${{ inputs.which }}
+      subdirectory: '' #if your package is in a git subdir
 ```

 Then trigger it manually using the 'run workflow' button under the actions tab.
 Note that you can pick a branch to test, so you can perform reverse dependency checks on a feature branch before merging into main.